 - Cold, dark colors, including navy, green and violet convey a sense of stability and quality.
 However, you have to be careful about using them to highlight content because they tend to blend with other colors rather than producing a rich contrast.

 - Warm dark colors, including purple, brown and gold express a sense of tradition and classic design.
 They are associated with luxury.
 As a result, they are often used for businesses that offer more exclusive services such as financial consultants and architects.

 5. Choose the right font

 It can be tempting to try and choose a unique font to try and enhance your digital lobby directory, but this is another area where less is more.

-Certain fonts are continually used in newspapers and digital publications because they have been proven easier to read.
+Certain fonts are continually used.
+Specifically, in newspapers and digital publications.
+These fonts easier to read.
 Stick to serif fonts and avoid anything with too many flourishes.